LAB02-Research/HASS.Agent/README.md

 #### 2. Quick Actions

 Manage your quick action buttons.
-Use the '*add new*' button to create your first action.
+Use the `add new` button to create your first action.
 All entities are dynamically acquired from your Home Aassistant instance.
 If they won't show up, make sure you've configured 'HASS api' in the configuration screen.
 Use the 'preview' button to check if it's working for you.

+#### 3. Satellite Service

+From here, you can configure there service's inner workings (MQTT, commands, sensors ..).

+Use the `copy from hass.agent` button on the `MQTT` tab to easily copy your MQTT configuration (the service will use its own client ID).
+Remember to click `send and activate config` afterwards!

-#### 3. Local Sensors
+#### 4. Local Sensors

 Manage which sensors you want to publish to your Home Assistant instance.
 There are some ready-to-use sensors available, but you can also use your own WMI query.
 *This requires MQTT to be configured*.

 Most sensors are single value, but some are **multi-value sensors**.
 These sensors are configured as one entity, but will create multiple entities in Home Assistant.
 For instance, the `storage` multi-value sensor will create label, total size (MB), available space (MB), used space (MB) and file system entities for all present non-removable disks.
-When adding a new sensor, the information panel on the right will tell you if the selected type is multi-value.
+When adding a new sensor, the columns will tell you their types.

 **Note: WMI can be a pain, and also make sure you don't update your queries too often.
 Keep an eye on your CPU load.**

-#### 4. Commands
+#### 5. Commands

 Manage which commands should be accepted from your Home Assistant instance.
 Aside from the builtin commands, you can use your own custom command (you can test your command by typing it into a console), or a key command which will emulate key presses. *This requires MQTT to be configured.*